Frequently Asked Questions

 - + - Do I get notified if my cameras detect motion?

-Yes, our cameras have an infrared (IR) light inside the camera that allows them to view and record in very low light conditions.
-Because they are commercial grade, the IR distance on our cameras is significantly better than most store-bought cameras.
+Yes, our cameras have an infrared (IR) light inside the camera housing that allows them to record in very low or zero light conditions.
+Because they are commercial grade, the IR distance on our cameras is significantly longer than most store-bought cameras.

 - + - Can I zoom in?